bitbutts/pf-sqldb/README.md

 - **Token Details**:
   - `CURRENCY_CODE`: The token's currency code (e.g., `PFT`).
   - `ISSUER_ADDRESS`: Address of the issuer for the token.
 - **Database**: Uses a PostgreSQL database hosted on Neon with SSL enabled.
+Credentials get pulled with the `get_secrets` function.

 ### Main Functions
 1. **`get_secrets`**: Fetches the connection string for Neon from the AWS secrets manager.